Smith0212/Smits-Portfolio/README.md

 # Responsive Portfolio Website

-This project is a responsive portfolio website developed by Aditya Jethani.
+This project is a responsive portfolio website developed by Smit Sutariya.
 It is designed using HTML, CSS, and JavaScript, featuring:

 - **Responsive Design:** Built to be responsive on all devices - mobile, tablet, and desktop.
 - **Scroll Animations:** Includes animations while scrolling to enhance user experience.